bgerardi20/budget-buddy-react-capstone/README.md

 * As a user I want to be able to create a budget for the month, to help keep me on track when trying to save money.
 ![Use Case](https://github.com/bgerardi20/budget-buddy-react-capstone/blob/master/github-images/budget-page.JPG)

-* As a user I want to
+* As a user I want to input the info i want for my budget.
 ![Use Case](https://github.com/bgerardi20/budget-buddy-react-capstone/blob/master/github-images/budget-form-page.JPG)

-* As a user I want to
+* As a user I want to view my monthly totals in a quick and organized way on the main screen.
 ![Use Case](https://github.com/bgerardi20/budget-buddy-react-capstone/blob/master/github-images/budget-quick-view-page.JPG)

-* As a user I want to
+* As a user I want to view my financial goals, and track how close i am to them.
 ![Use Case](https://github.com/bgerardi20/budget-buddy-react-capstone/blob/master/github-images/goals-page.JPG)

-* As a user I want to
+* As a user I want to login to the budget buddy app, in a clear and organized way.
 ![Use Case](https://github.com/bgerardi20/budget-buddy-react-capstone/blob/master/github-images/login-page.JPG)

-* As a user I want to
+* As a user I want to register an account with the budget buddy app, in a quick and easy way.
 ![Use Case](https://github.com/bgerardi20/budget-buddy-react-capstone/blob/master/github-images/sign-up.JPG)

-* As a user I want to
+* As a user I want to track my monthly unexpected transactions, to better manage my spending.
 ![Use Case](https://github.com/bgerardi20/budget-buddy-react-capstone/blob/master/github-images/transaction-page.JPG)